anshimathur/neural-network-challenge-1/README.md

 The target variable is a binary classification: **good credit risk (1)** or **bad credit risk (0)**.

-## ⚙️ How to Run (Coming Soon)

-Instructions on how to clone the repository, install dependencies, and run the model will be added soon.

 ## 📈 Results & Insights

 - The trained model successfully outputs probability predictions between 0 and 1, indicating the likelihood of good credit risk.